Course - Engineering Design - TMM4121

 Further on evaluation

-The groups will be evaluated on the innovativeness of the design, the fulfilment of customer needs, the sophistication of the technical solutions, the functionality and stability of the functional prototype and the quality of the final report.
-For a re-take of the assessment, all parts of the assessment during the course must be re-taken.
+Portfolio assessment is the basis for the grade in the course.
+The portfolio includes weekly progress reports, final presentation, physical prototype and the final project report.
+The teams will be evaluated by their product’s innovative design, fulfillment of customer requirements, the quality of the technical solutions, the functionality of the prototype and the quality of the weekly progress reports and the final project report.
+For a re-take, all parts of the assessment during the course must be re-taken.

 Admission to a programme of study is required: